Overview

 We welcome research enquiries from students who are currently working toward, or have acquired, first degrees in: Earth Science subjects, physics, chemistry, mathematics, material science, biology, or other related subjects.

-The Department of Earth Sciences is a partner in two Doctoral Training Programmes (outlined below), who award research-council-funded studentships.
+The Department of Earth Sciences is a partner in several Doctoral Training Programmes (outlined below), who award research-council-funded studentships.
 Other studentships are available through different funding sources.

-If you wish to find out more about a project or the Department, or want to discuss devising your own project with us, then please contact a relevant member of academic staff—you can discover their interests on our Research pages.
+If you wish to find out more about potential projects or the Department, then please contact a relevant member of academic staff—you can discover their interests and find their contact details on our Research pages.

 Projects